 Threat model: You think that perhaps massive corporate data collection is an empire of oily rags which threatens democracy, or perhaps just leads to strangers knowing too much about your doctor apppointments and where your kids are, or indeed lets anyone find your who knows your number.
 You want to risk the amount of this ambient data to reduce predatory business behaviour towards you.
+You regard social media as the new pollution thw we have not yet regulated.

 You don’t want large search businesses to know what you are searching for?